Anyon superconductivity and plateau transitions in doped fractional quantum anomalous Hall insulators

-\emph{Effect of magnetic field}--- Upon applying an out-of-plane magnetic field, the density of CFs as well as the effective field strength felt by the them will both change according to the flux attachment conditions Eq.~\ref{eq: flux attachment} and Eq.~\ref{eq: charge density}.
+\emph{Effect of magnetic field}--- Upon applying an out-of-plane magnetic field, the density of CFs as well as the effective field strength felt by them both change according to the flux attachment conditions Eq.~\ref{eq: flux attachment} and Eq.~\ref{eq: charge density}.
 This can lead to phase transitions out of the phases of interest by moving the Fermi level of $\psi$ across an extended state.
-To model this effect, we include the effect of external field in Eq.~\ref{eq:Levitation_formula} to track the position of the extended states and the phase boundaries caused by the level crossing (See SM for details).
+To model this effect, we again use the levitation formula Eq.~\ref{eq:Levitation_formula} to infer the transition condition.
 The resulting phase boundaries of the anyon SC and RIQAH state caused by $\psi_{2/3}$ and $\psi_{1/3}$, respectively, are shown in Fig.~\ref{fig: wannier}.
-We find that the choice $\frac{\pi \tau}{m} = 10$ for $1/3$ anyons and $\frac{\pi \tau}{m} = 40$ for $2/3$ anyons, which is equivalent to choosing $m_{2/3} = m_{1/3}/4$ (see SM for details), approximately reproduces the experimentally observed phase boundaries~\cite{MoTe2SC}.
-This is consistent with our asssumption of a shallower dispersion for the $1/3$ anyon.
+We find that the choice $\frac{\pi \tau}{m} = 10$ for $1/3$ anyons and $\frac{\pi \tau}{m} = 40$ for $2/3$ anyons approximately reproduces the experimentally observed phase boundaries~\cite{MoTe2SC}.
+This is consistent with our assumption of a shallower dispersion for the $1/3$ anyon.

 Interestingly, we find that all the phase boundaries of the RIQAH state have a slope $\delta\nu/(\phi/\phi_0) \sim 0.6 < 1$ despite the state has $2\pi \sigma_{xy} = 1$.
-This violation of the Streda formula should not be surprising since the RIQAH is a compressible state.
+This violation of the Streda formula should not be surprising since the RIQAH constructed here is a {\it compressible} state and thus the resistive dip feature is not tracking a gap position.
 The dependence of the phase boundary on out-of-plane field seen in Fig.~\ref{fig: wannier} can be understood by noting that the plateau transitions can be induced not only by varying the filling fractions but also by tuning $\omega_c \tau$~\cite{Laughlin_extended,khmelnitskii1983quantization}.
 For example, the phase boundaries of RIQAH state on the positive doping side in Fig.~\ref{fig: wannier} are predominantly determined by the change of $\omega_c\tau$, resulting in a significant deviation from the Streda formula result.
-Indeed, this discrepancy has been observed in Ref.~\cite{MoTe2SC}.
+Indeed, this discrepancy has been observed in Ref.~\cite{MoTe2SC}, and further compressibility measurements~\cite{yu2022correlated} may verify or falsify our theory.